 Top Rainforests In The World: Rainforests are considered as the planet’s oldest ecosystems.
 Rainforests are called such because of the vast amounts of annual rainfall they receive.
 Because of their almost stable climate, rainforests offer many species of biodiversity.

-Regarding rainforests, everybody seems to know about the Amazon, the most significant tropical rainforest in the world.
+Regarding rainforests, everybody knows about the Amazon, the most significant tropical rainforest in the world.
 However, there are still a lot of other rainforests out there, many of which are unknown to the general public.

-The good thing is that in this article, we’ve listed the top 14 most spectacular rainforests in the world from different continents.
+The good thing is that this article lists the world’s most spectacular rainforests from different continents.

 1. Pacific Temperate Rainforest (North America)